- 100-200 metres, determined by survey, of 6mm UHMWPE or Dyneema halyard rope rope for the fitter to cut to suit for all

 on the Davit Arm boss end on the Davit Arm upswept end on the Transverse Link end which collectively tie to the eye of the upper ARK aluminium pulley block. with a further compensating lower ARK aluminium pulley.
 If the dinghy/engine load is above 95kgs, a better operation is achieved by using a 3:1 reduction, tying off the spare end through the eye of the lower rigging pulley.

 Halyard routing: For a 2:1, the line around the upper ARK pulley is tied off at one fixed point high above, then down around the pulley and back up to an upper pulley block on the backstay or mast, and then down to the windlass (or via clutch and extra pulleys leading to the windlass).
 This pair of lines runs fully aft of the backstay(s) and hence do not interfere with the sails, topping lift or other lines.
 The 2 halyards are joined on the downward run to the windlass.

-The convergence of the halyards does not result in any significant bending moment on the Davit Arms due to the uppermost ARK aluminium pulley being anchored outboard by the connection to the outer end of the Transverse Link.
-However this does require that any single convergent point (i.e. positioning of the backstay clamp) must be at 70% or higher of the mast height to limit excessive angles of convergence.
+The halyards do not pull the Davit Arms together, because the uppermost ARK pulley is anchored directly above the Arm by the connection to the outer end of the Transverse Link.
 Again full instructions are given with the kit.

 The halyard tie-off point and the pulley block connection maybe any combination of: